spice2x/spice2x.github.io/README.md

 Rules for filing a new issue or adding comments to existing issues in the tracker:

+* Low effort submissions will be simply deleted, and repeated attempts will get you banned.
 * Check the [known issues](https://github.com/spice2x/spice2x.github.io/wiki/Known-issues) page first before reporting a new issue.
 If you have some new information or workarounds for a known issue, you can file a documentation bug as well.
 * Use the search function and see if there is an existing issue.
 * This is not the place to obtain a guide or receive basic troubleshooting.